Long, long ago, mamaspeak popped this request into the suggestion box:

 Assess what you have

 Beginning to collect can be a tricky time.
 The excitement of searching for and accumulating goodies – especially ones as inexpensive as accessories – can eclipse reason.
 So take a deep breath, and look at what you’ve already got.
-Most women don’t need more than one strand of pearls or one pair of brown ankle boots.
+Most women don’t need more than one strand of pearls or one pair of burgundy ankle boots.
 Take inventory of your accessories, and take inventory of your clothes.
 You need to know what you already own before you can start buying new.

 Evaluate your style